UniversalDependencies/docs/_sah/index.md

 *
 *
 * The second-person singular imperative of a verb is identical in form to the infinitive.
-* The plural suffix -лар is used for both nouns and adjectives.
-The suffix yields 16 variants.
 * If the subject has the plural form, the predicate takes that form as well.
 * Possession is expressed by possessive suffixes, which correspond to possessive pronouns my, your, and so on.
 The suffixes differ according to person and number.
 It is often strengthenes by a personal pronoun standing in front of the noun that is in the possessive form.
 However, the personal pronoun of the first and the second person may be absent.
 * Certain nouns have double function of a noun and an adverb.